California Occupational Health Indicators

 - Use the Indicators to guide our efforts to prevent workplace injury and illness in California.

-California Occupational Health Indicators Data Tables – individual statistics on 20 different indicators
+California Occupational Health Indicators Data Tables – individual statistics on all indicators

 Additional Information on Occupational Health Indicators

-A Guide for Tracking Worker Health & Determinants (Word) – “how-to” guide for states on generating Occupational Health Indicators (Council of State and Territorial Epidemiologists/CSTE, updated 2012)
+A Guide for Tracking Occupational Health Conditions & Their Determinants (PDF) – “how-to” guide for states on generating Occupational Health Indicators (Council of State and Territorial Epidemiologists/CSTE, updated 2014)

 CSTE Occupational Health Indicators – website that provides other states’ and national data